-Having a phone call with the speaker/their office and agreeing on the key messages and themes of the talk is crucial to ensure a successful talk.
-Find out more about what should be agreed on the phone call on page 2.
+Having a phone call with the speaker/their office and agreeing on the key messages and themes of the talk, and then preparing the students with this information in the briefing, is crucial to ensure a successful talk.

 Do your speakers have DBS checks?

-Our speakers are not DBS checked as they are guests hosted by teachers at the school and should not be left alone by teachers, unsupervised with students.
-The virtual talk should be moderated throughout by a teacher.
+Our speakers are not DBS checked and so should be treated as as they are guests hosted by teachers at the school and should not be left alone by teachers, unsupervised with students.
+The virtual talk should be moderated throughout by a teacher, just as an in-person talk would be, adhering to your School's Safeguarding Policies throughout the talk.